 Exclusive New Videos, Documentaries, Browse WhatCulture.com Ad Free, View Articles On A Single Page & Member-only community forum.

 Chris lives in New Orleans.
-He writes for several local publications and national websites - mostly about film, television, special events, and pop culture.
-Much to his parents' consternation, Chris is actively seeking ganiful employment as a writer.
+He writes for several local publications and national websites - mostly about film, television, books, music, food, special events, and pop culture.
+Since writing unfortunately never pays much, he pays the bills with his day job in marketing.